OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 The following table provides an overview of the dataset composition, broken down by source and language.
 Sources are grouped by category.
-The table provides the number of documents, words, tokens, and characters for each subset.
+The table provides the numbers of documents, words, tokens, and characters for each subset.
 All numbers in this table are available in the CSV file [dataset_composition.csv](metadata/dataset_composition.csv).
+The Number of tokens was computed using the tokenizer of [Lucie-7B LLM](https://huggingface.co/OpenLLM-France/Lucie-7B).

 <!-- The following is automatically generated.
 Do not update manually. -->
 <!-- TABLE START -->